pkunjam/LLM-Driven-Procedural-Terrain-Generator/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 License.
 See `LICENSE.txt` for more details.

 ## Acknowledgments